-- The Technical Verifications before the official practice should last at least 30 min, before the race last at least one hour, after the race last at least 30 min. - The technical control must be carried out in conformity with the procedure and times fixed in the CTR Rules and the Supplementary Regulations of the event. - The Sound control must be carried out first.
+- The Technical Verifications before the official practice should last at least 30 min, before the race last at least one hour, after the race last at least 30 min. - The Technical Verifications must be carried out in conformity with the procedure and times fixed in the CTR Rules and the Supplementary Regulations of the event.

+- The Sound control must be carried out first.
 The Sound level will be recorded in the Technical Verifications form.
-The exhaust silencer will be marked with paint.
+The exhaust silencer will be marked with paint. - An example of minimum verifications that shall be performed is given below:

-INITIAL TECHNICAL VERIFICATIONS TRIAL MOTOCROSS TRACK RACING ENDURO Sound ✓ \checkmark \checkmark \checkmark Cut-off switch \checkmark \checkmark \checkmark ✓ Self-closing throttle \checkmark \checkmark \checkmark \checkmark Lights (front, rear, brake) √ √ Make + model ✓ \checkmark \checkmark \checkmark Race fuel certificate \checkmark \checkmark \checkmark \checkmark Vehicle identification plate/chassis number \checkmark Crankcase \checkmark \checkmark Wheels (hubs) \checkmark Registration plate + insurance (green card) \checkmark Weight + ballast \checkmark \checkmark \checkmark Fuel tank \checkmark Silencer \checkmark \checkmark \checkmark ✓ Carburettor \checkmark Guard for the countershaft sprocket and rear sprocket ~ ✓ ~ \checkmark Handlebar ends + protection + levers ~ ✓ \checkmark \checkmark Front/rear brake disc protection \checkmark not applicable for closed circuits when specified in the Supplementary Regulations
+INITIAL TECHNICAL VERIFICATIONS TRIAL MOTO CROSS TRACK RACING ENDURO CROSS- COUNTRY RALLIES and BAJAS

+Make + model ✓ √ ✓ ✓ √

+Sound ✓ √ √ √ √

+Cut-off switch ✓ √ ✓ ✓ √

+Self-closing throttle ✓ √ ✓ ✓ √

+Lights (front, rear, brake) √ √ √

+Race fuel certificate ✓ √ ✓ ✓ √

+Vehicle identification plate/chassis number √ √

+Crankcase

+Wheels (hubs)

+Registration plate + insurance (green card) √ √

+Weight + ballast ✓ ✓ ✓

+Fuel tank ✓ ✓

+Silencer ✓ ✓ ✓ ✓ ✓

+Carburettor ✓

+Guard for the countershaft sprocket and rear sprocket ✓ √ √ ✓ √

+Handlebar ends + protection + levers ✓ √ √ ✓ ✓

+Front/rear brake disc protection ✓

+Side stand √ √